A-z - Animals

 Some scientists believe the dodo can live to be around 20 years old in the wild.

-The birds likely became extinct shortly after they were last seen in 1688, about 90 years after they were first discovered.
-It may not have had a large population to begin with, but the onslaught of new threats eventually led to its demise.
-Some scientists have raised the possibility of reviving the dodo using the few fragments of DNA that still remain from the remaining soft tissue.
-The program entails the use of a pigeon as a surrogate mother.
-But some scientists think that's impractical and unlikely to work.
+The dodos likely faced extinction shortly after their last sighting in 1688, approximately 90 years after their initial discovery.
+While the population size of dodos may not have been substantial to begin with, the introduction of new threats ultimately contributed to their demise.
+In recent years, some scientists have contemplated the possibility of reviving the dodo using the limited fragments of DNA preserved in the remaining soft tissues.
+The proposed approach involves utilizing a pigeon as a surrogate mother.
+However, other scientists deem this concept impractical and highly unlikely to succeed.

 Dodo FAQs (Frequently Asked Questions)